CAROLINA CENTER FOR NEUROSTIMULATION

 Participants may qualify if they:

-If you have questions or concerns about your rights as a research subject, you may contact the Sterling Institutional Review Board Regulatory Department at telephone number 1-888-636-1062 (toll free) or [email protected].
+If you have questions or concerns about your rights as a research subject, you may contact the UNC Institutional Review Board at 919-966-3113 or by email to [email protected].